 A.4.04 Sea Turtles.
 Five species of threatened or endangered sea turtles are found along the Georgia coast.
 These include the Kemp's (Atlantic) Ridley turtle (Lepidochelys kempii), green turtle (Chelonia mydas), leatherback turtle (Dermochelys coriacea), loggerhead turtle (Caretta caretta), and Hawksbill turtle (Eretomochelys imbricata).
 Of these species only 2 have been known to nest on Tybee Island, the loggerhead and the leatherback.
 In 2012 Tybee had the highest nesting loggerhead record with 23 nests with an 83.2% mean hatch success rate.
 Loggerhead nesting was high in 2013 with 21 nests on Tybee Island.
 Georgia had its highest number of nests statewide during 2013 with 2,314 recorded (www.seaturtle.org).
 The 1997 National Marine Fisheries Service Biological Opinion on hopper dredging in the southeast found that hopper dredging was much more likely than pipeline dredging to result in adverse impacts to sea turtles.
 Therefore, negative effects to sea turtles are not anticipated during dredging at the proposed offshore borrow site in association with the use of a hydraulic cutterhead pipeline dredge.
 To ensure that dredging operations are not likely to adversely impact sea turtles, all dredging operations would be done in compliance with the appropriate Biological Opinion for navigation channels in the southeast issued by the NMFS.
-Informal consultation has been initiated with the USFWS in accordance with Section 7 of the Endangered Species Act.
-Further agency coordination will be conducted in December 2013 after District and Division review.
-The District determined if the renourishment extends past April 30 loggerhead and leatherback sea turtles are likely to be adversely affected.
-With implementation of the project with the previous 2008 NMFS and USFWS conditions, this project is not likely to adversely affect sea turtles or their habitat.
+Formal consultation has been initiated with the USFWS in accordance with Section 7 of the Endangered Species Act.
+The District determined the project may affect and is likely to adversely affect non-nesting loggerhead and leatherback sea turtles due to potential incidental take.